ProThoughtDesign/Dicetrix/README.md

 - **Strategic Depth**: Combines traditional spatial reasoning with fragmentation prediction and number matching - players must think in three dimensions simultaneously
 - **Real-Time Physics**: Each game tick processes every die individually for collision detection and selective locking, creating fluid and responsive gameplay

 **Technical Implementation**: The game processes each die in a multi-die piece independently during every game tick.
 When a piece falls, each die checks for collisions against the bottom boundary, grid walls, and existing pieces.
-Only dice that would collide are immediately locked to the grid using the `gameBoard.lockCell()` method, while remaining dice continue falling as a smaller active piece.
+Only dice that would collide are immediately locked to the grid, while remaining dice continue falling as a smaller active piece.
 This creates natural piece fragmentation based on the terrain each piece encounters.

 ### 🎯 Three-Dimensional Puzzle Challenge